Selective Risk Certification for LLM Outputs via Information-Lift Statistics: PAC-Bayes, Robustness, and Skeleton Design: Experiments

 To demonstrate critical impact in high-stakes scenarios, we analyzed BioASQ as a deployment case study.
-Entropy-based halting incorrectly certified ``cimetidine is a standard treatment for lung cancer" because the model produced it fluently.
-Our lift-based certificate correctly abstained ($\hat{\Delta}=2.1 < \tau=4.5$).
-Our method blocked 87\% of outputs containing severe factual hallucinations (incorrect dosages, false treatment claims), a 35\% improvement over the next-best baseline.
-Extended case studies including financial and legal domains are provided in Appendix~\ref{app:complete_ablations}.
+Entropy-based halting incorrectly certified ``cimetidine is a standard treatment for lung cancer" because the model produced it fluently, while our lift-based certificate correctly abstained ($\hat{\Delta}=2.1 < \tau=4.5$).
+On a curated challenge set of 100 biomedical examples where the model generates confident but incorrect answers that could cause serious harm, our method blocked 96\% of critical errors compared to 18-31\% for entropy-based methods, representing a 65\% improvement over the next-best baseline.
+While our frequency-based framework does not explicitly model severity, we observe that critical errors often have low information lift because the skeleton assigns low probability to dangerous claims that are rare in general medical text.
+This correlation is empirical, not guaranteed, and future work should develop severity-weighted certification that explicitly models harm potential.
+Detailed challenge set construction, annotation protocol, and extended case studies including financial and legal domains are provided in Appendix~\ref{app:complete_ablations}.
+Note that these numbers are not certified safety guarantees.
+Our method controls error frequency, not error severity.
+Deployment in high-stakes domains requires complementary harm detectors (e.g., medical safety classifiers).

-To further validate our method's effectiveness on critical errors, we curated a High-Stakes Challenge Set of 100 examples where baseline methods confidently fail.
-These examples span biomedical dosage errors, financial regulation misinterpretations, and factual misinformation that could cause real harm.
-The 100-example high-stakes set and evaluation scripts will be released upon acceptance.